Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 |Clifford Multivector Toolbox| |Matlab plugin|
 |Clical| | |
 |CLUCal| |seems to be inactive.
 Gaalop is based on it|

+I will primarily use Gaalop, which is documented in Hildenbrand, because it seems to be more mature, is actively developed and supports different goals, compared to GAViewer/Gaigen.
+Unfortunately, Dorst uses dual for the opposite formulae.
+I'm using the syntax rules and names of Hildenbrand.

+There's a web based Gaalop and two universities providing web-based online usage of GA.

 # Conformal Geometric Algebra (CGA)